BME1478H/BME1478material/final-assignment/bme1478final_assignment_instructions.md

 5. Projects are expected to be reproducible, i.e. the TA's should be able to load your jupyter notebooks, and get the same results (estimated, if random numbers are used for certain methods) and plots.
 We should be able to execute your notebooks from start to finish.
 6. Each student will include a self-assessment of their contribution to the project, with a rating out of 3 and 2-3 sentences submitted in a .txt file indicating how they contributed to the team effort.
 This will be peer-reviewed by fellow group members and a final score averaged.

-## Grading Scheme (25)
+## Grading Scheme for Final Submission (25)
 - Style/Formatting (6 marks)
-    - i.e. title, good naming of variables/functions, code formatting, few errors, commenting, spelling/grammar in the markdown cell portions is correct
+    - i.e. title, good naming of variables/functions, few typos and coding errors, commenting, spelling/grammar in the markdown cell portions is correct
 - Content (12 marks)
-    - notebook has a good logical flow, code works, plots are valid and relevant, clear logical conclusions written, rationale for each plot and interpretation of statistical tests are sound
+    - notebook has a good logical flow, data exploration and visualization are valid and relevant, rationale for each plot and interpretation of statistical tests are sound, clear logical conclusions written
 - GitHub repository uploaded online (2 marks)
     - repo is set up as per the original template directory structure/instructions
 - Individual (5 marks)